carpentries/trainers/Nominees2021.md

 ## Names & Affiliations
-*Location by country added to nominee's response for clarity*
+*Location by country has been added to each nominee's response for clarity*
 Jeff Oliver, University of Arizona (USA)
 Amanda Charbonneau, UC Davis (USA)
 Arindam Basu, University of Canterbury (NZ)